omockler/MouseAndLion/_posts/2013-05-19-034-WeihenstephanerHefeClone.md

 4.5# Red Wheat

 Kegged on 6/9.
 FG 1.012.
 So far tastes a little muted compared to last years version.
 Maybe a little more clove, toned down on the banana.

+Indiana State Fair 2013: 27.
+Needs more carbonation, body and phenols.